Ender 3 V2 – Upgrade the Firmware

-Hello everybody and welcome to another video tutorial.
-Today we’ll be updating the firmware on our Ender 3 V2 with either the Official release or with the community version.
-Full disclaimer, I’m in no way responsible if any damages may occur, so do this at your own risk.
+In this article we’ll be updating the firmware on the Ender 3 V2 by Creality and although these instructions are for the Jyer’s version, this will work with the one from Creality’s main website as well.
+I’m in no way responsible if any damages may occur, so do this at your own risk.

 So there’s a couple of reason why you might want to update your machines’ firmware, but the main one is to fix any issues in operation, which can often include safety upgrades.
 Some community versions include added functionality, as well as a more up-to-date versions of marlin.
 The process will be identical for either versions of the firmware, as long as you understand some basics.